-To the Trustees and Participants of the
+To the Trustees and Participants of the United Airlines Flight Attendant 401(k) Plan

-We have audited the accompanying statements of net assets available for benefits of the United Airlines Management and Administrative 401(k) Plan (the "Plan") as of December 31, 2008 and 2007, and the related statement of changes in net assets available for benefits for the year ended December 31, 2008.
+We have audited the accompanying statements of net assets available for benefits of the United Airlines Flight Attendant 401(k) Plan (the "Plan") as of December 31, 2008 and 2007, and the related statement of changes in net assets available for benefits for the year ended December 31, 2008.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.